Date

 If you want to get rid of your vehicle:

 Returning your car in this manner will not help your credit rating.
-If you have already missed a number of payments, your credit rating may already have suffered, but adding a voluntary repossession to your credit file will make it that much harder to qualify for an auto loan in the future
+If you have already missed several payments, your credit rating may already have suffered, but adding a voluntary repossession to your credit file will make it that much harder to qualify for an auto loan in the future.

 7. Consider a debt relief solution

-According to the 2021 BDO Affordability Index38 per cent of indebted Canadians have auto loan debt.
+If you’re struggling to afford your car these days, you’re not alone.
+A report from the Bank of Canada in 2023 found that delinquency rates for motor vehicle loans had surpassed pre-pandemic levels.
 Along with all the other expenses that car ownership entails, auto loan debt can definitely take a toll.
 If faced with a financial emergency, it can be hard to keep up.
 If you need help understanding your debt relief options, book a free initial consultation with a Licensed Insolvency Trustee.

 Do you have more questions?